averynortonsmith/networkVisualization/README.md

 neurons for each label.
 This data is sent to the front-end, where it can be visualized.

-#### Interface Design Philosophy:
-- General Purpose: want the user to be able to sort / filter / manipulate the data arbitratily.
-Provide the user with a small set of visualizations that work with an arbitrary subset of the data, instead of many visualizations that only work on limited subsets of the data.
-- Flexibility: user should be able to sequence / nest commands arbitratily
-- Color Scheme: any color used in the interface should be associated with some quantitative or semantic meaning

 ### UI Layout:
 In terms of complexity, the UI is broad, but not deep.
-The easiest way to understand it is probably to just play around with it for a bit.
+The easiest way to understand it is to just play around with it for a bit.

 #### Controls Page:
 Used to select model / input data.
 Visible by default.
 Provides the following input options: